dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 You can use `ELSE IF` and `ELSE` for additional checks.

-If the first `IF` evaluate to 0, `ELSE IF`s are checked and executed if condition is met.
+If the first `IF` evaluate to 0, `ELSE IF`s are checked.

 If none of the conditions are met, then code inside `ELSE` is executed.

 ```
-VAR spam = 5
+VAR temp = 25

-IF spam == 0 THEN
+IF temp > 30
-    STRING spam is zero!
+    STRING It's very hot!
-ELSE IF spam == 1 THEN
+ELSE IF temp > 18
-    STRING spam is one!
+    STRING It's a pleasant day.
 ELSE
-    STRING spam is none of those!
+    STRING It's quite chilly!
 END_IF
 ```